All Products

 • Reduced the possibility of pod eviction in elastic node scenarios.

-Due to the scheduling policy adjustment, if all schedulable nodes in the cluster are in a single zone, CoreDNS replicas may fail to be scheduled and the component upgrade may fail.
+Due to scheduling policy adjustments, if all schedulable nodes in the cluster are in a single zone, CoreDNS replicas may fail to be scheduled and the component upgrade may fail.
 To ensure DNS availability, scale out your cluster and distribute the schedulable nodes across multiple zones.
 This ensures that CoreDNS replicas can be scheduled and run.